bibekanandadatta/JHU-Dissertation-Template/README.md

   \numberwithin{equation}{chapter}
   ```

-- The default spacing between rows inside a table environment is one-half-spaced.
+- The numbering of tables also follows the same scheme as the Figures and Equations (preceded by chapter label).
+The default spacing between rows inside a table environment is one-half-spaced.

 - Captions for the table and figure environments are placed at the bottom of the environments.
 The caption starts with boldfaced **Figure** and **Table** labels, respectively, for Figure and Table, and uses chapter-wise numbering separated by a period between the chapter label and the number of the corresponding environment followed by a colon before the long caption.

-- Default bibliography style is numbered-based `Nature` style citation.
+The default bibliography style is the `Nature` style numeric bibliography.
 Depending on the discipline, you may have to change it; the details are given below.